digitalnomadacademy/screening/README.md

 # SCREENING

-Mokuteki
+Test tasks

 ## INTRODUCTION

-In this repository you will find interview assignments for Mokuteki.io
+In this repository you will find interview assignments for Flutter position.

 Go to a folder that was assigned to you, and follow the instructions for the assignment.